 Should users wish to deny the use and saving of cookies from this website onto their computer’s hard drive, they should take necessary steps within their web browser's security settings to block all cookies from this website and its external serving vendors.

 Whilst using our website or services, you may be required to provide personal information (name, email).
 We will use this information to administer our website, and client databases.
-Further, by providing telephone and email details, you consent to Top Hat Productions contacting you using that method.
+Further, by providing telephone and email details, you consent to Top Hat Productions contacting you using these methods.

 Information collection and use